 Speaking of conversations, running with women means that you can talk about all the things (nod to my friend Tory who coined this term).
 Periods, pregnancy, parenting, poop (why do these all start with “p”?), sexual health, mental health, physical health, food, food, food…you name it.
 The one thing the conversation never is with my trail sisters?
 Negative.
 Sure, there is some venting at times, but one of the things I love about these women is that they are an overwhelmingly positive group of humans.

 Whether it’s a tough patch in the run or in life, we have each other’s backs.
 In my pack of trail sisters, we refer to each other as “unicorns” – it sounds cutesy, but it symbolizes this kind of women supporting women relationship that we have.
 Also, apparently a group of unicorns is called a blessing (Google it), which is just so appropriate.
 We can enter the same race, and genuinely be happy for each other’s accomplishments, no matter who finishes first/last.
-I’ve had many runs in which either one of my friends or me has a low point, and we just help each other through it, usually with a combination of humour and force-feeding snacks.
+I’ve had many runs in which either one of my friends or me has a low point, and we just help each other through it, usually with a combination of humor and force-feeding snacks.
 I’m injured right now, and have had friends call me up to do yoga, bike rides and kayak excursions, and even give me a massage.
 When my father passed away last summer, my trail sisters got me a giant stuffed unicorn.
 A blessing, indeed.

 Comfort Zone Destroyers